Part 7 of 17

 Administrative and Territorial Division

 Montenegro is a unitary state.
 The territory of the country is divided into municipal units (opštine), each of which enjoys a certain degree of autonomy in resolving matters of local significance.
-As of 2023, Montenegro has 24 municipalities and the capital city of Podgorica, which has special status.
+As of August 2026, Montenegro has 25 local self-government units: the Capital City of Podgorica, which has special status, the Old Royal Capital of Cetinje and 23 municipalities.

-Podgorica, in addition to its capital city status, includes the municipal units of Tuzi and Golubovci, which hold the status of urban municipalities.
+Urban municipalities are no longer part of Podgorica: Tuzi has been an independent municipality since 2018, and Zeta (formerly the urban municipality of Golubovci) was separated from Podgorica in 2022, becoming the country's 25th local self-government unit.
 The historical centre of the country — the city of Cetinje — has the special status of the old royal capital.
-The discrepancy in the number of municipalities in various sources (from 21 to 25) is explained by recent administrative reforms: Petnjica was created in 2013–2014, and Tuzi received the status of an independent municipality in 2018.
+The discrepancy in the number of municipalities in older sources (from 21 to 25) is explained by these reforms: Petnjica was created in 2013 and Gusinje in 2014.

-Municipalities vary significantly in size: Podgorica is the largest by area and population, while Šavnik has the smallest population.
+Municipalities vary significantly in size: Podgorica is the largest by population, Nikšić is the largest by area (approx. 2,065 km²), while Šavnik has the smallest population.

 Structure of Local Self-Government Bodies